INSTALLING & FITTING INTERNAL BIFOLD DOORS: ADVICE, CONSIDERATIONS AND FAQS

-If you’re looking to purchase internal bifold doors, you may have some questions about the installation process.
+If you’re looking to purchase new bifold door system for the inside of your home, you may have some questions about the installation process.
 You may even be looking to install the bifold doors yourself.

 In this guide, we provide advice and tell you what to consider when installing your bifold doors.

 There are several aspects to consider before conducting bifold door installation:

 You should ensure you have all the hardware necessary before fitting bifold doors.
 Some companies will sell you the doors with very few pieces of hardware, if any at all.
 Having to source the correct hardware yourself can delay installation.
 Hardware like slide bolts and mortice latches may not work with other pieces supplied.

 Vufold’s internal bifold doors come as a complete unit that includes all the hardware, fully machined and ready to assemble.

 Some benefits of a Vufold internal bifold door include: